 Say, the central bank cuts interest rates to stimulate the economy.
 The cut will affect the interest rate on the financial market.

-If the interest rate policy is effective, the economy will soon bottom out (trough) and move towards recovery.
-Lower interest rates ultimately make new loans cheaper and stimulate the household and business sector to borrow.
+If the interest rate policy is effective, the economy will soon bottom out (trough) and move toward recovery.
+Lower interest rates ultimately make new loans cheaper and stimulate the household and business sectors to borrow.
 As borrowing costs are lower, household spending on durable goods and housing usually starts to increase.
 An increase in household consumption then raises aggregate demand.

 Expectations play an important role.
 Hoping that demand growth continues, businesses are starting to use their capacity more intensively.
 Yet, during this period, they did not employ more workers.
 Instead, they will increase the use of overtime workers and temporary workers.